logicalguess/rave-react-routing/README.md

 ----------------
 * The React router works at the component level
 * Components can pass configuration to their children in props (similar to Angular directives attributes)
-* Components can hold references to their children to extract data when needed
+* Components can hold references to their children to call methods on them when needed

 The routes are defined as follows: